bhaskar4git/testing-one/README.md

 14. After making some more changes to files/folder to re-adding and re-commiting (all with single command) git commit -a -m "Text Message"
 15. Now connect with remote git server like github, bitbucket, gitlab etc...(in this case we use github)
 16. Open github.com and login.
 Then create New Repository by defining name and discription.
-Then copy https .it link of your repo.
+Then copy https git link of your repo.
 17. Check current git remote connection. git remote
         (Return nothing if no connection made available)